-- For investigator-sponsored regulatory exemptions (e.g., IND, IDE), whether there is evidence of appropriate institutional support, including capabilities to ensure monitoring. - Whether the identified next level of development and/or commercialization is practical. - Whether the funding strategy described to transition the intervention to the next level of development is reasonable and achievable. - For knowledge products, whether the proposed collaborations and other resources for providing continuity of development, including proposed development or modification of clinical practice guidelines and recommendations, provider training materials, patient brochures, and other clinical support tools, scientific journal publications, models, simulations, and applications are established and/or achievable. - Whether the schedule and milestones for transitioning the intervention to the next level of development through to a clinically meaningful outcome (next-phase clinical trials, transition to industry, delivery to the market, and/or incorporation into clinical practice) are achievable. - o If applicable, whether the risk analysis for implementation is realistic and reasonable. - O How well the application identifies intellectual property ownership, demonstrates the appropriate access to all intellectual property rights necessary for development and commercialization, describes an appropriate intellectual and material property plan among participating organizations (if applicable), and addresses any potential impact of intellectual property issues on product development and subsequent government access to products supported by this program announcement.
+- capabilities to ensure monitoring as required by the FDA or relevant international regulatory agency. - Whether plans to comply with GMP, GLP, and GCP guidelines are appropriate. - o Whether the identified next level of development and/or commercialization is realistic. - Whether the funding strategy described to bring the intervention to the next level of development (e.g., specific industry partners, specific funding opportunities to be applied for) is reasonable and achievable. - Whether the proposed collaborations and other resources for providing continuity of development are established and achievable. - o Whether the schedule and milestones for bringing the product/intervention to the next level of development (clinical trials, transition to industry, delivery to the market, incorporation into standard practice, and/or approval by the FDA) are achievable. - o How well the application identifies intellectual property ownership, demonstrates the appropriate access to all intellectual property rights necessary for development and commercialization, describes an appropriate intellectual and material property plan among participating organizations (if applicable), and addresses any impact of intellectual property issues on product development and subsequent government access to products supported by this program announcement. - o If applicable, whether the mitigation of any real or perceived financial COIs or biases have been addressed.

-Personnel and Communication
+• Personnel and Communication

-- Whether the composition of the study team (e.g., study coordinator, statistician) is appropriate. - To what degree the study team's background and expertise are appropriate to accomplish the proposed work (e.g., statistical expertise, expertise in the disease, and expertise in conducting clinical trials). - Whether the levels of effort of the study team members are appropriate for successful conduct of the proposed trial. - How well the logistical aspects of the proposed clinical trial (e.g., communication plan, data transfer and management, standardization of procedures) meet the needs of the proposed clinical trial. - For multi-site clinical trials, how well the lead site responsibilities and human research protections regulatory coordination are defined and planned for.
+- Whether the composition of the study team (e.g., study coordinator) is appropriate. - To what degree the study team's background and expertise are appropriate to accomplish the proposed work (e.g., statistical expertise, expertise in the treatment of the injury/condition, and clinical studies). - o How the levels of effort of the study team members are appropriate for successful conduct of the proposed clinical study. - o How well the study management plan of the clinical study (e.g., data transfer and management, standardization of procedures) meets the needs of the proposed research. - o For multi-site clinical research projects, how well the lead site responsibilities and human research protections regulatory coordination are defined and planned for.